Skip to Main Content Carnegie Mellon University Libraries

 Chicago Style

 The Chicago Manual of Style Style Q & A provides examples of how to cite content developed by AI and recommends using footnotes or endnotes to indicate what and how generative AI tools were used.
-However, it suggests that writers should not include ChatGPT or similar tools in a bibliography or reference list unless they can provide a reliable link that anyone can access.
+However, it suggests that writers should not include ChatGPT or similar tools in a bibliography or reference list unless they can provide a reliable link to the chat itself that anyone can access (many of those tools now do provide such a link).
+The recommendations below come from the Q&A:

 IEEE